Hazardous Heritage

 Read more about it here!

-Within the heritage sector, we have been and continue to be confronted with insects.
-Today, within the War Heritage Institute, we use Integrated Pest Management to monitor and control the amount of insects that might damage our collection.
+The heritage sector is continuously confronted with insects.
+The War Heritage Institute currently applies Integrated Pest Management to monitor and control the insects that might damage our collection.

-In the past however moth balls containing naphthalene (C10H8) have been used within some of our display cases.
-For this reason, the smell of naphthalene is still present in some of our display cases and on some of the objects.
+However, mothballs containing naphthalene (C10H8) were used in some of our display cases in the past.
+The smell of naphthalene is still present in some of our display cases and on some of the objects.

 1. Naphtalene | Naphthalene is a polycyclic aromatic hydrocarbon (PAH) and occurs naturally in coal tar.